-When the believer accepts Christ as his personal savior, submits to God’s good will, repents of his sins, receives forgiveness, gets baptized and gets filled with the Holy Spirit, the Lord imparts His peace to him “Therefore being justified by faith, we have peace with God through our Lord Jesus Christ” (Romans 5:1).
-His daily friendship with the Father (through study of the Word and prayer) will ultimately bring him this comforting gift “The LORD will give strength unto his people; the LORD will bless his people with peace” (Ps.
-29:11).
+When the believer accepts Christ as his personal Savior, submits to God’s good will, repents of his sins, receives forgiveness, gets baptized and gets filled with the Holy Spirit, the Lord imparts His peace to him.
+“Therefore being justified by faith, we have peace with God through our Lord Jesus Christ” (Romans 5:1).

-Also, the believer needs to have a peaceful attitude towards all men “If it be possible, as much as lieth in you, live peaceably with all men” (Romans 12:18).
-To obtain this mind set, the believer needs to be have a meek character “But the meek shall inherit the earth; and shall delight themselves in the abundance of peace” (Psalms 37:11).
-If the believer cooperates with the Lord, God promised that even his enemies will give him peace “When a man’s ways please the LORD, he maketh even his enemies to be at peace with him” (Proverbs 16:7).
+Also, the believer needs to have a peaceful attitude towards all men.
+Paul wrote, “If it be possible, as much as lieth in you, live peaceably with all men” (Romans 12:18).
+To obtain this mind set, the believer needs to be have a meek character.
+For “the meek shall inherit the earth; and shall delight themselves in the abundance of peace” (Psalms 37:11).
+And when the believer cooperates with the Lord, God promised that even his enemies will give him peace.
+“When a man’s ways please the LORD, he maketh even his enemies to be at peace with him” (Proverbs 16:7).

 In His service,